 English or Common Ivy: An infested tree will exhibit decline for several to many years before it dies; and the added weight of vines makes trees susceptible to blowing over during storms.
 Cut vines at the foot of the tree and pull them from the ground for at least 2 feet around the tree.
 Gathered vines can be piled up and flipped semi-monthly until they desiccate..

 Japanese Wisteria: Beautiful lavender flowers distinguish this vine, and is the reason this exotic species was brought to our shores nearly two centuries ago.

 Cut and pull the vines and roots from the ground to effectively remove this plant.
-The twined vines should also be cut from the the trunk.
-Because this is a difficult plant to control, all of the plant material should be removed and discarded, as even the cut vines can set roots and regrow.
+The twined vines should also be cut from the trunk.
+Because this is a difficult plant to control, all the plant material should be removed and discarded, as even the cut vines can set roots and regrow.

 Honeysuckle: Several non-native species of this plant include shrubs and vines; may produce red or black berries; and have yellow, pink or red tubular flowers.
 Common traits: hollow pith stems, opposite, oval leaves with smooth margins (leaf edges).

 The roots grow laterally just below the surface of the ground.
 Pull out all parts of the root to effectively control the plant.
 Revisit site every few weeks during the growing season to remove new growth from any remaining roots or seeds.

 Porcelain Berry: Similar in appearance to wild grape–even with tendrils–except that the pith (center of the vine) of porcelain berry is solid white; mature bark does not peel; berry colors include white, yellow, lilac, turquoise, green and pink, eventually turning dark blue, and the underside of the porcelain berry leaf is always glossy.